aws/karpenter-provider-aws/docs/FAQs.md

 Karpenter is an open source project and available on the GitHub.
 We encourage contributions through GitHub, especially the contribution of new metrics producers for your use case.
 If you found a bug, have a suggestion, or have something to contribute, please engage with us on GitHub.
 All engagements must follow our code of conduct.

 25.	**Is this just an AWS project?**
 This is an AWS initiated project, but we intend it to be used by the entire Kubernetes community.
 We welcome and encourage anyone to join us!
+See [contributing](./CONTRIBUTING.md).